Gupta-Ravi/barberShop/README.md

 ---

-Thank you for checking out the To-Do App!
+Thank you for checking out the Website!
 Happy coding! 🎉